1. Quickstart

 • \(R=\mathrm{no}\)

-The hypothetical is had the patient taken the drug.
-The hypothetical is the counterfactual.
+The hypothetical intervention is had the patient taken the drug.
+This is the counterfactual.

 • \(D^*=\mathrm{yes}\)